Smrutthi/M2_Project/1_Requirements/README.md

 * Can be implemented in vehicles to monitor the distance of the vehicles behind
 * Can also be used as an alert in order to avoid collision of vehicles
 ## Threats
+* Similar applications are available
+# 4W's and 1'H
+## Who
+This project can be useful for vehicle drivers to know about the distance between the vehicle coming back
+## What
+This project measures the distance between two vehicles to avoid collision
+## Why
+This project is useful
+## When
+## How